Spain Buying Guide

 Once the checks are completed, you and the seller will sign a private purchase contract.
 This stipulates the terms and conditions of the sale, including the purchase price and completion date.
 You’re now committed to buying the property and the seller to sell it to you.

-Ensure the deposit is secured in a separate account that’s overseen by the lawyers and not transferred to the seller until the final agreement.
+Ensure the deposit is secured in a separate account that’s overseen by the solicitors and not transferred to the seller until the final agreement.

 Sale contract

 You must sign the contract of sale (escritura de compravento) in front of a notary to complete the buying process.
-If you can’t make it to Spain, you can give your lawyer Power of Attorney to sign the contract on your behalf.
+If you can’t make it to Spain, your solicitor can arrange a Power of Attorney, allowing them to sign the contract on your behalf.
 Once this is done, it’s time to pay the balance on the property price.

 After that, the keys are yours and you can start making memories in the Spanish sun!